owotee/Owotee/README.md

-- 👋 Hi, I’m Emmanuel but you can call me Owotee
+- 👋 Hello, I'm a front-end web developer currently located in Dallas, TX, USA.
-- 👀 I’m interested in a lot of stuffs like Programming, Photography and Video Editing
+- 👀 I’m skilled in basic HTML, CSS and Javascript.
-- 🌱 I’m currently learning how to develop apps with xcode
+- 🌱 I’m currently learning how to develop ios apps with xcode and also learning python on the side.
-- 💞️ I’m looking to collaborate on my current project
+- 💞️ I’m looking to collaborate on my current project.
 - 📫 How to reach me Owotee1@gmail.com
 <!---
 owotee/owotee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.